Uncertainty Quantification for Prior-Data Fitted Networks using Martingale Posteriors: Efficient martingale posteriors for prior-data fitted networks

 where $A$ is any Borel set on the space where the parameter $\theta$ lives.
 Furthermore, Doob's theorem \citep{doob1949application} implies that $\Pi(\theta | \Dcal_n) $ coincides with the classical Bayes posterior for the prior $\pi(\theta)$ implicit in the PPD \citep{fong2023martingale}.

-\section{Efficient Martingale Posteriors for Prior-Data Fitted Networks}
+\section{Efficient martingale posteriors for prior-data fitted networks}

 Martingale posteriors allow for Bayesian inference directly from the PPD.
 PFNs approximate the PPD, so using PFNs to construct a martingale posterior seems natural.
 However, there are two problems.
-First, modern PFNs are based on transformer architectures that require $\Omega(n^2)$ operations for a forward pass on a training set size of $n$.
-Iteratively computing $p(y| y_{1:(n + k)})$ for $k = 1, \dots, N$ thus has complexity $\Omega(N^3)$, which is prohibitive.
-Second, \citet{falck24} found that modern transformer-based LLMs substantially deviate from the \emph{martingale property}
+First, \citet{falck24} found that modern transformer-based models substantially deviate from the \emph{martingale property}